Title: All Along The Watchtower

-Supernatural the series about the brothers Winchester, Sam and Dean, just wrapped up its 12th season tonight and there was a lot to indicate this might be the end of the show with the death of some major characters, and other things that said this might be the end.
-Rest your minds believers, calm down, the series has already been picked up for a 13th season which begins production in a month or two.
+Supernatural the series about the brothers Winchester, Sam and Dean, just wrapped up its 12th season tonight and there was a lot to indicate this might be the end of the show with the death of some major characters and other things that said this might be the end.
+Rest your minds believers, calm down, the series has already been picked up for the 13th season which begins production in a month or two.

 Supernatural is an extraordinary show for a number of reasons.
 The idea that it has lasted this long boggles the mind.
 Despite not being really big on horror or tales of the supernatural, I have been a fan, off and on (mostly on), since the show began.

 The reason for the show’s long-lived success is no secret.
 The tale of the two brothers that spend their lives kicking ass, fighting evil, and saving the world has somehow managed to tap into the primordial themes of the human psyche, what Joseph Campbell referred to as ‘The Hero With A Thousand Faces’, and what Jung called the primal archetypes of story-telling.
-These are stories told since before recorded history that resonate within us and strike a chord at place that is nearly universal in the human experience.
+These are stories told since before recorded history that resonate within us and strike a chord at a place that is nearly universal in the human experience.